|

 Emerging Artists

 Each year, the GFA showcases the work of emerging artists, representing an array of styles and media.
-Out of over 150 applications this year, they selected fifteen artists.
+From more than 100 applications this year, they selected fifteen artists.

 The program recognizes and features the artwork of up-and-coming artists who wish to establish themselves in a professional visual arts career.
 “Emerging artists” are defined by GFA as those who make less than 25% of their income from their art and have not participated in any major exhibitions.

-Each of the fifteen artists will be provided with a booth and a $350 stipend for supplies as well as mentoring from established Tampa Bay artists.
+Each of the fifteen artists will be provided with a booth and a $425 stipend for supplies, as well as mentoring from established Tampa Bay artists.
 Artwork by each of the artists will be reviewed by the Festival Award Juror, and one of them will receive the $1,500 Emerging Artist Award.

 Community Outreach Village